Nationals finish their road slate with a long, slow march to a loss vs. Rockies

 In truth, this contest didn’t need a storm to drag and stumble.
 Washington’s relievers managed that fine on their own.
 After play resumed at Coors Field, Nationals Manager Dave Martinez had to use five pitchers to cover three innings.
 Not all were guilty of nudging their club toward another loss.
-Andrés Machado worked a scoreless fourth.
+Andres Machado worked a scoreless fourth.
 Austin Voth limited the damage despite inheriting a bases-loaded jam.
 But Mason Thompson, Alberto Baldonado, Jhon Romero and Erick Fedde were not so sharp.
 They were varying levels of the opposite.

 “It was just a long day,” Martinez said.
-“We came back and we started walking guys right away and it led to some big inning.
+“We came back and we started walking guys right away and it led to some big innings.
 After that fourth inning, we couldn’t get anything going with the bats.”

 Ultimately, the weather might have ended the best season of Paolo Espino’s long and winding career.
 With no guarantee that Espino pitches against the Red Sox this weekend, he could finish with a 4.27 ERA in 109⅔ innings, many of them as a full-time member of the rotation.

-Martinez also announced that Patrick Corbin is done for the year — partly because of a small blister on his left index finger, and also because the club is happy with how his past two starts went.
+Martinez also announced that Patrick Corbin is done for the year — partly because of a small blister on his left index finger and also because the club is happy with how his past two starts went.
 Fedde, who was originally expected to face the Boston Red Sox this weekend, instead pitched the eighth Wednesday and will not start again this season.
 Fedde will end the year as a reliever because he is already at a career-high 132⅔ innings.
 And since Espino threw just 34 pitches, he could, in theory, start on short rest in the Nationals’ season finale.

 “I’m going to sit down and talk to him here in a little while and see how he feels,” Martinez said.
 “But if he feels okay, we might use him again.
 Could possibly be Sunday.”